meilisearch/documentation/guides/main_concepts/relevancy.md

 desc(movie_ranking)
 ```

-To add a newly created rule to the existing ranking rule using the [settings route](/references/ranking_rules.md#update-ranking-rules), you have to add the rule to the existing order array.
+To add a rule to the existing ranking rule, you have to add the rule to the existing ordered rules array using the [settings route](/references/ranking_rules.md#update-ranking-rules),

 ```json
 [